Zaifeng, Prince Chun: Life in the government

 Around late February or early March 1901, Prince Chun was appointed as an army inspector by the Qing imperial court, which had moved to Xi'an after evacuating Beijing.
 In June 1901, at the insistence of the foreign powers, the 18-year-old Prince Chun was appointed by as a Special Ambassador to offer regrets on behalf of the Qing government to Germany for the murder of German diplomat Baron von Ketteler.
 In July, Prince Chun left for Germany by sea and met Kaiser Wilhelm II in Potsdam in September.
 Although he first planned to subsequently tour around Europe and visit Belgium and London, he had to cancel his plans and return to China prematurely because of health issues of Empress Dowager Cixi.

 Empress Dowager Cixi was pleased with how Prince Chun executed his diplomatic mission in Germany.
 He allegedly refused to kneel in front of the Kaiser even when the Germans insisted; the diplomatic slight was forgiven thanks to the negotiation skills of his adviser, Liang Cheng.
-In China, however, it was mandatory for foreign ambassadors to kneel in front of the Emperor.
+During his time in Germany, Prince Chun also attended troop inspections with the Kaiser and his brother Prince Heinrich.

 Due to his success, Prince Chun was subsequently given several key appointments over the following years.
 At the same time, Cixi grew wary of Prince Chun because the latter was a favorite of foreign powers.
 In fact, one reason why Prince Chun took up so many important positions in the imperial court after 1901 was that he was a protégé of the foreign powers, which Cixi was careful not to displease.
 However, she was as intent as ever on thwarting any challenge to her power, and so Prince Chun clearly posed a problem for her.
 Cixi saw an opportunity in 1902 on Prince Chun's return from Germany – she ordered him to marry Youlan, the daughter of Ronglu, a conservative politician in the imperial court and a staunch supporter of Cixi.
 Prince Chun loathed Ronglu because the latter played a leading role in ending the Hundred Days' Reform in 1898, and in the subsequent internment of the Guangxu Emperor.
 However, he still agreed to marry Ronglu's daughter because he felt it was unwise to oppose Cixi.
 The marriage between Prince Chun and Youlan was an unhappy one.
 With Prince Chun now firmly tied to her, Cixi no longer viewed him as a threat.
 When Prince Chun and Youlan's first son, Puyi, was born in 1906, Puyi became a likely heir to the throne.
 Prince Chun and Youlan had another son, Pujie, and three daughters – Yunying, Yunhe and Yunying.